python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/20250627_minutes_draft.md

 **1. Approve minutes from last meeting**
-- approved with no notes
+- Approved with no notes

 **2. Election of maintainer: Marco Apollonio**
-- approved with no notes
+- Approved with no notes

 **3. Report from maintainers (Teresia):**
 - The roles and responsibilites of the positions Coordinator, WG Core, WG Testing and Secretary has not been fully agreed on.